History of technology: China

 The Chinese made many first-known discoveries and developments.
 Major technological contributions from China include the earliest known form of the binary code and epigenetic sequencing, early seismological detectors, matches, paper, Helicopter rotor, Raised-relief map, the double-action piston pump, cast iron, water powered blast furnace bellows, the iron plough, the multi-tube seed drill, the wheelbarrow, the parachute, the compass, the rudder, the crossbow, the South Pointing Chariot and gunpowder.
-China also developed deep well drilling, which they used to extract brine for making salt.
-Some of these wells, which were as deep as 900 meters, produced natural gas which was used for evaporating brine.
+China also developed deep-well drilling, which it used to extract brine for making salt.
+Some of these wells, which were as deep as 900 meters, produced natural gas used to evaporate brine.

-Other Chinese discoveries and inventions from the medieval period include block printing, movable type printing, phosphorescent paint, endless power chain drive and the clock escapement mechanism.
+Other Chinese discoveries and inventions from the medieval period include block printing, movable-type printing, phosphorescent paint, the endless power chain drive, and the clock escapement mechanism.
 The solid-fuel rocket was invented in China about 1150, nearly 200 years after the invention of gunpowder (which acted as the rocket's fuel).
-Decades before the West's age of exploration, the Chinese emperors of the Ming Dynasty also sent large fleets on maritime voyages, some reaching Africa.
+Decades before the West's age of exploration, the Chinese emperors of the Ming Dynasty also sent large fleets on maritime voyages, some of which reached Africa.